zakiiiii77/San-Francisco-Neighborhood/README.md

 5- 'python manage.py runserver'

 #Contact
-This project was built by Mohamamd Zaki, Lina Acr, Farida Ouf, Ikram, and Khalid Ibn Fakih
+This project was built by Mohamamd Zaki, and Farida Ouf